Running tasks in Develop Mode

 Interpreting results

-Review the diff on your Git host before merging to a protected branch.
+.mdfile from the plan header. - Inspect the commits on your Git host before merging to a protected branch.

 Task capabilities